imnotpixel/imnotpixel/README.md

 print("Hello, world!") # Greetings!
 ```

 My name is Alex, also known as imnotpixel on the web.
-I'm deeply in love with chemistry (especially organic) and hopefully by next year I'll start a Bachelor's degree programme at the ETH Zurich.
+I'm deeply in love with chemistry (especially organic) and I'm pursuing a degree in Interdisciplinary Sciences at ETH Zurich.

 ```c++
 std::cout << "Short programming biography." << std::endl; // Yeah, 'nuff said.